 I basically had April 3rd and 4th to look for Tatra Chamois and other wildlife in Slovakias highest mountains.
-What can I say: it worked!
+What can I say: it was short, but great!

-In 2004 a hundred-year storm destroyed large tracts of forests, which created lots of open places, which makes it even easier to watch wildlife – theoretically.
+In 2004 a hundred-year storm destroyed large tracts of forests, which created lots of open places, which makes it even easier to watch for wildlife.
 On the east side of the High Tatras the 537 meets the 66 which runs north and within 30 minutes you are in Poland and on the north side of the Tatras Mountains.

 The next morning I choose the trail opposite the hotel towards Sliezsky Dom, a two hour hike into the alpine area.
 There is still snow on the trail and I soon find my first wolf tracks, followed by those of a Red Deer.

 I enjoy the hike very much after the long driving and soon arrive below some southwest-facing cliffs close to the Dom – actually a big hotel right in the heart of the nationalpark (shame!).